userhas404d/terraform-aws-ldap-maintainer/README.md

 ### Done

+- [x] Add list of hands off accounts to ldap
+- [x] Message time stamp should be from the right time zone
 - [x] [UPDATE](https://api.slack.com/methods/chat.update) the original message based on user inputs.
 - [x] Configure asynchronous invocation of the backend lambda function
 - [x] "are you sure" pop ups